 Bidding for the plant was originally announced on 13 December 1996.
 Bids were received by October 1997.
 The contract was supposed to have been awarded in October 1999, but the deadline was extended to 31 December 1999 and the project was eventually cancelled in July 2000.

-These are the latest stages in a long history.
 The plant was first suggested in the 1970s, and bids were invited in 1977.
 However, the project fell through for financial reasons.
 The second round of bidding was originally for a turnkey project, but this was changed to a build-operate-transfer (BOT).

 Two bids for the 3,000MW plant were originally requested.
 The first (main) option had to have a maximum net output of 1,400MW (with one or two units according to the size offered).
 The second option was to have a maximum net output of 2,800 MW (two or four units according to the size offered).
 Both options highlight an output increase of 5%.
 The plant could be PWR, BWR or PHWR.
 The minimum unit size was 600MW, and the minimum plant size was 800MW.

 The accepted bidder had to meet several criteria, such as five years of experience with this type of power plant, licensed to operate in the country, previous experience of constructing and commissioning at least two nuclear plants, designation of a reference plant similar to Akkuyu and designs must not have had a previous accident.

 The bid was to be for a nuclear power plant on a turnkey basis.
 This was to comprise a nuclear and turbine island, fuel storage system (with 20 years spent fuel capacity), coolant water intake and outlet structures and GIS Substation of 154kV and 380kV.
 In addition, the successful bidder had to supply two years fuel (during the warranty period), with an option to supply fuel for a total of seven years.

 The bidder would supply spare parts and supervise the plant for the two-year warranty period, and an option for an additional three years thereafter.
 The bidder would train the plant staff and construct the ancillary facilities.